USNS Robert E. Peary Enables 4th Fleet Combat Readiness with 154-Day Deployment

 |0

-This work, USNS Robert E. Peary Enables 4th Fleet Combat Readiness with 154-Day Deployment, by LaShawn Sykes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USNS Robert E. Peary Enables 4th Fleet Combat Readiness with 154-Day Deployment, by Ryan Carter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+USNS Robert E. Peary Enables 4th Fleet Combat Readiness with 154-Day Deployment